 So who can blame someone for doing a little recycling, or as it is commonly known, regifting?
 Not the person who actually gave the original gift, despite what a regifter may think.

-In an article to be published in a forthcoming issue of Psychological Science, a journal of the Association for Psychological Science, researchers from Stanford Graduate School of Business, the Harvard Business School and the London Business School explore the whole question of regifting from the perspective of both the original giver and the receiver who may or may not rewrap and regift.
+In an article published in Psychological Science, researchers from Stanford Graduate School of Business, the Harvard Business School and the London Business School explore the whole question of regifting from the perspective of both the original giver and the receiver who may or may not rewrap and regift.

 In five studies they investigate whether the practice of “regifting”, which is a social taboo, really is as offensive to givers as regifters assume.
 Over and over again, participants who had received gifts and were told to contemplate regifting thought that the original givers would be more offended than givers reported feeling.